 For the main course, we chose the Seafood Special that night which had a combination of lobster, scallop and shrimp.

-What a way to end the night!
+What a way to end the first day of my 2 day trip in Kingston!
 After a great day of touring, eating and drinking, I was ready to get some sleep.

 Pan Chancho Bakery

 Day 2 started early at 7AM for one of the best places to eat breakfast in Kingston, Pan Chancho Bakery.

 Pan Chancho was opened by the original founders of Chez Piggy restaurant, Rose Richardson & Zalman Yanovsky, to provide hand-made bread to be used in Chez Piggy.
 It has since then grew to include a cafe and restaurant as well.